gipplab/acst/README.md

 ### Methodology
 In order to find out whether IPFS and cluster are usable for the purposes of the academic storage cluster, effects on the system are measured using the previously mentioned tools.
 As is common for a storage system for academic data, a PDF file is taken as a reference for academic files.
 The size of our test file is 6.93 MB.

-This file is first made available by a peer in IPFS (ipfs add test.pdf).
-Then, this file is pinned throughout the cluster (ipfs-cluster-ctl pin add <hash>).
+This file is first made available by a peer in IPFS (`ipfs add test.pdf`).
+Then, this file is pinned throughout the cluster (`ipfs-cluster-ctl pin add <hash>`).
 The pinning status is then monitored and only proceeded when on all cluster peers it has been replicated.
-Then on a specific peer (which however changes) the file is deleted and then also the inexistence of the file is confirmed.
+Then on a specific peer (which changes through the runs) the file is deleted and then also the inexistence of the file is confirmed.

 Finally, an ipfs get is executed from the peer where the file was deleted.